NyphoX/AutomatedAmongUsModInstaller/README.md

  - 1-Click-Installation, 1-Click-Deinstallation and 1-Click-Play for all available mods.
  - 1-Click-Update of installed mods. _Mod-specific settings/configurations are saved between mod-updates._
  - 1-Click-Play for Vanilla Among Us (Among Us without any mods).
- - [Adding support for new mods](#why-is-mod-xyz-not-available) can be done by anyone on GitHub, without the need of updating the AAMI clients.
+ - 1-Click-Update for AAMI itself. _All mod installations are saved._ You will be informed about these updates when starting AAMI.
+Read the section about [Updates](#updates-aami-among-us-mods) to learn more about AAMI's (and ideally also your) update behavior.
- - For some new mods and changes to the AAMI client, a new version of AAMI must be installed.
-You will be informed about this after starting the client and have the option to automatically open the GitHub-website to download the new client.
-Read the section about [Updates](#updates-aami-among-us-mods) to learn more about AAMI's update behavior.
+ - [Adding support for new mods](#why-is-mod-xyz-not-available) can be done by anyone on GitHub.

 ## Download / Where to get it?

 Download the latest release here: https://github.com/NyphoX/AutomatedAmongUsModInstaller/releases/latest

-If you are updating from an older version of AAMI, your old mods will be automatically uninstalled.
-This saves you time and disk space and prevents things from breaking, when new AAMI functions/mods are added.
-Afterwards, you will have to reconfigure your mods ingame.
-(I try to avoid this scenario as much as possible.)
+If you already have AAMI installed, launch it and update if it asks you to.

 ## Supported Mods